LoganJ-Hyland/CLIVE2025-APS/aps.md

 5. In the _Action_ dropdown, select **Move** .
 6. In the _Action Parameters_ , select the **Values** column.
 7. In the Values section, replace &lt;ID&gt; with your specific OH folder node ID.
-- a.  **To find your node, go back into the Digital workspace.
+    - **To find your node, go back into the Digital workspace.
 Open the Customer Policies &gt; OH based Policy Folder.
 In the address bar, you will find the folder node after (libraries/)**
 8. Press **Save**.
 9. Select the **Content** in the task's properties panel.
 10. Select the **Variable** tab.